onigoetz/Comics-Reader/README.md

 - Watch your comic books on your phone or tablet, at home or on the go.
 - Uses your filesystem, no need for a database
-- Opens images in a folder or with CBR/CBZ files
+- Read images from a folder
+- CBZ/CBR Files Support
+- PDF Support

 ## Installing